njlxyaoxinwei/MIDI-Visualizer/README.md

 For each MIDI channel, it displays a graph of the current volume for each key and the instrument used.
 For the Percussion Channel it displays the percussion sound too.

 As a player, it allows basic controls such as play/pause/resume/stop as well as advanced controls such as playback speed and skipping ahead.
+A helpful timer is also provided for easy navigation within the music.

 ## Screenshots